Time goes so fast. They grow so quickly.

-I’m very fortunate that I’ve had 4 weeks off from work to get my head around all of this.
+Having an understanding employer is handy; 4 weeks of Paternity leave in total has given us a chance to get our head around things.
 It’s especially useful as we spent the first two weeks in and out of hospital.
 The NHS has been an absolute marvel as far as we’re concerned; caring, never condescending, always there for us, and just a great bunch of people.
-Sure it meant a lot of waiting around, but they always had my family’s well-being as their priority.

 I’m not going to go into detail about labour as there isn’t much point.
 Comparing my own experience to those who have also had babies recently has only highlighted how different it is each time, so there’s not much to be gleaned from it.
-You should at least get your birth plan sorted, because even if it doesn’t work out you’ll at least know what you really don’t want to do.
+Make sure your birth plan’s sorted; even if it doesn’t work out you’ll at least know what you really don’t want to do.

 What I can say, with absolute certainty, is that my wife is a stone-cold superstar.
 Labour was the most terrifying thing we’ve been through but she was awesome.
 She’s gone on to take to being a Mother like a duck to water and I couldn’t be more proud.

-Between my wife, and how chilled our daughter is (she was born with very few fucks to give it would seem), I think I’ve been a very lucky chap (cursed it now).
+The little one apparently has very few fucks to give, so between us, I think I’ve been a very lucky chap (cursed it now).
 I’m not great with the sleep, and I’ve got uppity at times.
 As someone who’s had things pretty cushy and is prone to being selfish, this is a big thing to deal with.
 But I’ve learnt a couple of things.

 The first thing is to use your support network.
 Lean on each other, and take all the help you can!
 Don’t be too proud and don’t feel guilty.
 Secondly, and more importantly, is that so far parenthood seems to be mainly about common sense, and it would seem that I’ve actually got some!